 I now pronounce you Mx. & Mx.

+The non-traditional ceremony highlight is the first kiss.
 As a wedding officiant, your role is to pronounce the couple united in partnership or marriage.
-This is a highlight of the non-traditional ceremony!
-It’s the moment for the couple to share their first kiss as newlyweds.
+Then they embrace and kiss.
 Below, you will find three options for what to say:

 1. PARTNER, you may know kiss PARTNER 2.